MagnuSiwy/dotfilesQtile/README.md

 # Some additional info
 The bar itself is divided into segments:
-LEFT: Calendar, CPU usage, RAM usage, Window name
+LEFT: Calendar, CPU usage, RAM usage, Updates Checker (pacman-contrib has to be installed), Window name
 MIDDLE: Workspaces
-RIGHT: system tray, checkupdates widget (pacman-contrib has to be installed), sound, battery, clock
+RIGHT: system tray, bluetooth, wifi, sound, battery, clock

 The sound widget opens the _pavucontrol_ app on mouse left click.
 You can change the volume with mouse scroll and mute the sound with right click.
+WiFi and bluetooth widgets work similarly.
+The first one opens _nm-connectino-editor_ and the second one opens _blueman-manager_ on left click.

 Terminal used is Kitty but can be changed to anything else thanks to qtile's guess_terminal().